1. How do you define the term, “Living within your means?”

 4. How important is creating a budget?
 How in depth and detailed should a person’s budget be?
 In your experience, what are the fundamental factors in creating a budget?

 It depends who you talk to.
 Many say budgets are over rated.
 However, I think one needs to know how much it costs for one month to live.
 They also need to know how much they need to save per month to retire at the the age they wish and what lifestyle that will provide.
 Make sure that you and your partner agree on a budget.
-Remember, entrainment needs to be part of your budget.
+Remember, entertainment needs to be part of your budget.
 You should still be able to have fun!

 5. How important is savings and a savings account?